ericjwdchen/ericjwdchen.github.io/_posts/2019-01-28-a-curated-daily-automated-newsletter-for-tweets.md

 - [Heroku](https://www.heroku.com): online environment for running the Python script remotely on a schedule

 One key part of curation is how much to curate.
 First, I score all of their tweets from the past week using `score = (# of favorites) * (# of retweets)`, e.g. 5 favorites and 10 retweets gives a score of 50.
-Uing the past week of data, I calculate the cutoff score for the 90th percentile.
+Uing the past week of data, I calculate the cutoff score for the 95th percentile.
 Then, of the tweets that they had in the past day, if they are above the cutoff, I include them in the daily digest email.
 As a final step, I have a max absolute limit for tweets I will include.

 The code is below.
 Note, I have omitted parts of the code specific to my personal Twitter/Gmail accounts.
 You will need to replace those with strings for your specific accounts.
-You can find all of these strings by searching for `REPLACE`.
+You can find all of these strings by searching for `'REPLACE'`.

 ```python
 import twitter